 Both my original Hypericums were in the garden when I first arrived.
 I've grown a few extras from cuttings, which have been useful helping to fill out new gardens.
 This year one of the plants is covered in flowers in autumn - I think I gave it a gentle prune after its first summer flowering.

-I also grow a ground-cover Hypericum which I am not very impressed with - this is semi-invasive, and although it is covering some rather dry and uninspiring ground I fear I've made a big mistake.
-It's hard to keep it contained, and every year I am full of plans for totally removing it.
+There is also a ground-cover Hypericum.
+I tried it out in one of the Pond Paddock borders.
+It was semi-invasive, and although covered some rather dry and uninspiring ground it was a mistake.
+It was hard to keep it contained, and every summer I was full of plans for totally removing it.
+The foliage was very scruffy, too, though the golden yellow flowers were nice.
+Lesson learnt.